 The nearest airport is Lyon, which is only an hour’s drive.
 However, the drive to Geneva airport is certainly worth the extra time.

-Italy, Switzerland, Germany and Luxembourg are four hour’s drive away.
+Italy, Switzerland, Germany, and Luxembourg are a four-hour drive away.

 And if you want some warmer temperatures during a winter weekend, it will take you only four to five hours to get to the south of France.